Buying a home

 What to do if your bid is rejected

-Getting a call to say that the vendor has chosen another buyer is disappointing to say the least, but offers often fall through.
-Keep in touch with the estate agent so that they know you're still interested if this happens.
+Getting a call to say that the vendor has chosen another buyer is disappointing.
+But keep in mind that offers occasionally fall through.

-Buying agents can be expensive, though, and there is still no guarantee of success.
+At the same time, buying agents can be expensive, and there is still no guarantee of success.